Tuition and fees for 2018-19

 Office of Graduate and Continuing Studies

-- Bachelor of Science – Social Work (per credit hour)$445
+- Bachelor of Science – Social Work (per credit hour)$450

 18 month, 38-40 credit hour program

-- Bachelor of Science – RN to BSN (per credit hour)$445
+- Bachelor of Science – RN to BSN (per credit hour)$450

 18 month, 38 credit hour program

-Other surcharges and special fees for Organizational Leadership and RN to BSN
+Other surcharges and special fees for Social Work and RN to BSN

-- Credit for Prior Learning, per credit hour$85
+- Credit for Prior Learning, per credit hour$90

 Teacher Certification programs

-- English Language Learners certification (per credit hour)$445
+- English Language Learners certification (per credit hour)$450

 The following tuition refund procedures apply to students who withdraw or are dismissed from the institution, change status from full-time to part-time, or reduce hours as a part-time student.
-Room and board refund rates apply to students who withdraw, are dismissed, or change from resident to commuter status.
+Room refund rates apply to students who withdraw, are dismissed, or change from resident to commuter status.
+Meal plans are not refundable.

 Refund procedures for traditional undergraduate students

-Voluntary withdrawal: Students who withdraw completely from the college initiate the process by contacting the Student Life Office (AD 14).
-The Dean of Students will direct the withdrawal process, including official notification of the academic advisor, registrar, resident director (if residence-hall student), food services director, Accounting Office, and Financial Aid Office.
+Voluntary withdrawal: Students wishing to withdraw completely from the college initiate the process by contacting the Student Life Office (AD 14).
+The Dean of Students will direct the withdrawal process, including official notification to the academic advisor, registrar, resident director (if residence-hall student), Accounting Office, and Financial Aid Office.
 Students who only reduce their hours of enrollment must contact their academic advisor and the registrar.

 Involuntary withdrawal: The registrar’s office establishes the last date of attendance for students who stop attending classes and do not follow withdrawal procedures.
 The registrar’s office contacts professors, the student’s advisor and residence life personnel to document the last date of attendance.